 Check out the list of NSW Motorsport Australia Car Clubs that are actively involved in rallying, and get in touch with any of them.

 There are plenty of rally cars for sale and generally all of them are at a fraction of the original cost to build them.
 If you are buying a used rally car, invest some time to discuss options with a whole range of competitors or one of the experts who build rally cars as a business.
 Don’t just jump in.
 The wrong car may cost far more than your budget in on-going maintenance – particularly if it hasn’t been maintained as it should.
 The great thing about the rally community is that everyone is happy to help each other.
-Ask the members of your new club for advice, or better still, contact our expert sponsors for some professional advice.
+Ask the members of your new club for advice.

 Although it’s great to partner with someone experienced, it isn’t necessary.
 Grab your mate/girlfriend/boyfriend/wife/husband and other competitors will show you both what to do and what to expect.